 Are there any side effects associated with Zoloft?

-Some of the side effects associated with use of this medicine include nausea, diarrhea, difficulty sleeping, dry mouth, and sleepiness.
+Some of the side effects associated with the use of this medicine include nausea, diarrhea, difficulty sleeping, dry mouth, and sleepiness.